-Mineral exploration, such as in Northern Canada and Santa Cruz Argentina, is often a seasonal business, and the Company's expenditures and cash requirements may fluctuate depending upon the season.
+Mineral exploration is often a seasonal business, and the Company's expenditures and cash requirements may fluctuate depending upon the season.
 In addition, if the Company's exploration in Canada is funded by flow through share issuances, losses may be reduced by any cash premium the Company received on the flow through share issuance.
 For accounting purposes, the cash premium is initially recorded on the statement of financial position as a deferred premium and is credited to income as flow through expenditures are incurred resulting in other income on deferred premium.

 The Company's expenditures may also be affected by the strength of capital markets.
 The Company's primary source of funding is through the issuance of share capital.
 When the capital markets are depressed, the Company's activity level may decline as a result of difficulties raising funds.
-When capital markets strengthen, and the Company is able to secure equity financing with favourable terms, the Company's activity levels and the size and scope of planned exploration projects may increase.
+When capital markets strengthen and the Company is able to secure equity financing with favourable terms, the Company's activity levels and the size and scope of planned exploration projects may increase.